HarryS2496/Kings-Fist-Webnovel/chapters/chapter5.md

 “And what do you mean by ‘let’?
 Our commander here gave it everything he had and still folded before me; you don’t just let someone choke you out of some twisted pity.” said Mercer.

 “Oh, I’m sure he gave it his all.
-I’ll need to see it in person about three extra times to truly believe you didn’t just catch lightning in a bottle.” remarked Georg, unfazed and smiling in the face of tension.
+I’ll need to see it in person about three extra times to truly believe you didn’t just catch lightning in a bottle.” said Georg, unfazed and smiling in the face of the inferno he chose to ignite.

-“Don’t test me, now.”
-A quiet inferno seethed in Mercer.
+“Don’t test me, now.” growled Mercer.
+The inferno's source seethed and smoldered in his eyes.

 “And why not?
 I’m just curious to see if you can replicate a victory like that without needing to strike the audience as some sort of distraction.”